AnymouseProphet/SocialistHousing/README.md

 subset but it also wants it embedded using a particular structure within the PDF file.
 Otherwise it will not be used in the form content.

-I suspect it requires some LaTeX macros that have not yet been written.
+I suspect it requires some LaTeX engine code that has not yet been written.
 Well, to do it in LaTeX anyway.

 Hevetica is part of the 'Standard 14' PDF fonts so every PDF renderer will have an adequate metric-compatible substitute, but it just might be an ugly